nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip**:A patient's report just comes out?
+**Tip**: A patient's report just comes out?
 The `attach file` feature can help you keep documents in an organised manner!

 </box>